 It could be argued that a technology change from inhalation of burning vegetable matter to electronic nebulising is so unimportant that it has little effect on anything else, or that it affects such a small market that the impact will not be significant.
 This might be true if the market is small enough; but since the smoking economy is at least $1 trillion annual value, it's not that small; and an important factor is the number of other markets it affects.
 For example a quick calculation shows that smoking generates at least 10% of all pharmaceutical industry income ; this is one of many significant contributions to the smoking economy, and a route by which a change in smoking habits affects other industries and eventually many other things too.

-Even something that appears to be a very small technology change can end up dramatically changing the world.
+Even something that appears to be a very small technology change can change the entire world.
 What follows is an example.

 In order to make a new form of boxed cargo system more prominent, and have it take as much of the cargo trade as possible, he gave the patents for the container to the industry - he made it open-source, if you like .
 He figured this would expand the market much faster, and his company Sea-Land was positioned to do extremely well from the business in any case.
 It was a good decision because in order for his company to do well, he needed a lot of changes: he needed loose cargo handling ('break-bulk cargo') to change over to containers, he needed the ports' design and operation to change, and ship design ideally had to change as well - most ships could carry some containers as deck cargo already, but ideally they would need to be designed from scratch for this purpose.